 Q: Can I still use my UK driving licence abroad?

-You may need a Green Card if you intend to drive your own car.
-UK car insurance policies currently extend at least minimum cover to travel in the EU, but this will end without a deal.
+You might need a Green Card if you intend to drive your own car.
+UK car insurance policies currently extend at least minimum cover to travel in the EU, but this will end on 31 December.
 The Green Card carries confirmation that you are insured from your policy provider.
 This is free.